-At the discretion of the BHA, and provided that the total number of units in a building that will receive PBV assistance or other project-based assistance will not exceed the greater of 25 percent of the number of dwelling units (assisted or unassisted) in a nonexception building-project or 25 percent of the of the units in the project provided there is sufficient or the 20 percent of authorized annual budget authority as provided in 24 C.F.R. § 983.6, a HAP Contract may be amended during the three year period immediately following the execution date of the HAP Contract to add additional PBV contract units. in the same building.
+At the discretion of the BHA, and provided that the total number of units in a building that will receive PBV assistance or other project-based assistance will not exceed the greater of 25 units (assisted or unassisted) in a non-exception project or 25 percent of the of the units in the project provided there is sufficient annual budget authority as provided in 24 C.F.R. § 983.6, a HAP Contract may be amended to add additional PBV contract units..
 An amendment to the HAP Contract is subject to all PBV requirements (e.g., rents are reasonable), except that a new PBV request for proposals is not required.
 The anniversary and expiration dates of the HAP Contract for the additional units must be the same as the anniversary and expiration dates of the HAP Contract term for the PBV units originally placed under HAP Contract.
-The BHA will amend the Plan to include any site specific amendments made under this section.
+The BHA will exercise its discretion to add units to a PBV contract by mutual agreement with the owner from time to time.
+See Attachment for details regarding specific projects.